 A court’s priority is always to reunite the child with their parents.
 Depending on the reason for the child being placed into the custody of CPS, the parents may be required to attend counseling and receive treatment for whatever caused them to lose temporary custody of their child.

-Providing the parents abide by the process, follow the required recommendations, and demonstrates a desire to regain custody of their child, they will more than likely be given the chance to again parent their child.
+Providing the parents abide by the process, follow the required recommendations, and demonstrate a desire to regain custody of their child, they will more than likely be given the chance to again parent their child.

 The hope is that through treatment and or counseling, the parent will have learned some new parenting skills and has a new awareness of healthy parenting.